janko-sokolovic/falcoin/README.md

-# falcoin is a simple prototype of blockchain written in TypeScript
+# Simple prototype of blockchain written in TypeScript

-This is by no means a production-ready blockchain
+This is by no means a production-ready blockchain, please only use as playground.